 Hamburg ranks first among European cities in the number of bridges (more than 2300).
 There are more bridges in the city than in Venice (400), Amsterdam (1200) and London combined.
 The landscapes that opened up to us simply fascinated us with their beauty and special spirit of majestic antiquity.
 A walk through the city streets was the glorious conclusion to our weekly tour of Germany.

-Of course, this is only a small part of everything that can be told, but let the rest remain “behind the scenes”, since you can’t describe everything in a small article, and emotions are more appropriate at the scene.
-Therefore, I want to believe that a trip to Germany will be remembered for a long time and will remain in the hearts of all 29 members of the delegation under the auspices of the journal "Potato System".
+Of course, this is only a small part of everything that can be told, but let the rest remain behind the scenes, since you cannot describe everything in a small article, and emotions are more appropriate at the scene.
+Therefore, I want to believe that the trip to Germany will be remembered for a long time and will remain in the hearts of all 29 members of the delegation under the auspices of the "Potato System" magazine.
 And yet - we will definitely repeat something similar, but already in Belgium.
-See you soon!
+Until next time!